The Universal Pre-Kindergarten Program

 - 76% of four-year-old children currently attend a pre-kindergarten program.

-- The department is working with the licensed early childhood sector to establish additional spaces for September 2021.
+- The department continues to work with the licensed early childhood sector to establish additional spaces where possible .

-- While a pre-kindergarten program spot for every child cannot be guaranteed for September 2021, the department will continue to work with the licensed early childhood sector to identify any regional gaps in space availability and establish additional spaces for the future.
+- While a pre-kindergarten program spot for every child cannot be guaranteed , the department will continue to work with the licensed early childhood sector to identify any regional gaps in space availability and establish additional spaces for the future.

 How does the pre-kindergarten program funding work?